MTheusRodrigues/Moveit-Premium/README.md

 ## 🚀How to run the project?

-To execute this project it is necessary to install some tools and libraries.
+✒️To execute this project it is necessary to install some tools and libraries.

-###  Requirements
+###📑  Requirements

 [Git]🌐(https://git-scm.com);br> [Node.js]🌐(https://nodejs.org/en/);<br> [Yarn]🌐(https://classic.yarnpkg.com/en/docs/install);<br>
 Text Editor: [VSCode]🌐(https://code.visualstudio.com/).